San Pedro, Laguna: Contemporary History (1986-present)

 Following the 1986 EDSA Revolution, President Corazon Aquino appointed the local leader of the anti-dictatorship movement, Calixto Cataquiz, as OIC-Mayor of San Pedro.
 Known as "Calex," it was during his administration that San Pedro's annual income increased, leading it to achieve the status as a first-class municipality in 1992.
 It was during his administration that the iconic San Pedro Welcome Arch was built, as well as the Jose L. Amante Emergency Hospital and the Gavino Alvarez Lying-in Clinic.
 In 1998, former mayor Vierneza was re-elected, thereby continuing the progress that was started by Mayor Calex, as manifested by the further establishment of subdivisions, business establishments, and the opening of the San Pedro Exit of the South Luzon Expressway.

 On March 27, 2013, President Benigno Aquino III signed the Republic Act No. 10420, converting the municipality into a new component city of the province of Laguna.
 The cityhood of San Pedro was ratified through a plebiscite scheduled by the COMELEC on December 28, 2013, after the National Barangay Elections.
 With 16,996 "yes" votes over 869 "no" votes and an 11% turnout, it was proclaimed the sixth city of Laguna on December 29, 2013, after the cities of Biñan, Cabuyao, Calamba, San Pablo, and Santa Rosa, and also the third to be a city in the 1st congressional district of Laguna - making it the first city district in the province.

 Once it achieved its cityhood status, there had been proposals to make San Pedro part of the National Capital Region.
 Metropolitan Manila Development Authority (MMDA) Chairman Francis Tolentino pushed for the inclusion of the city in the National Capital Region, and eventually become its 18th member city.
 Tolentino said that in the first meeting of the MMDA Council of mayors in January 2015, he would push for the inclusion of the city to the MMDA.
+Otherwise, San Pedro could be the MMDA's second municipality after Pateros.

 In 2015, due to its large population, San Pedro's Barangay San Vicente was split to eight barangays, namely: San Vicente, Pacita I, Pacita II, Chrysanthemum, Rosario, Fatima, San Lorenzo Ruiz, and Maharlika.
 This increased the number of San Pedro's barangays to 27.
 This was approved by the local population through a plebiscite.
 This was further reinforced when President Rodrigo Duterte signed Republic Act No. 11295 in 2019.
 In the same year, Senator Koko Pimentel sought the separation of the city of San Pedro from Laguna's 1st congressional district to constitute a lone congressional district.
 In 2015, he filed Senate Bill No. 3029 for the creation of the San Pedro as a separate district to commence in the next national and local elections.
 After the city of Santa Rosa formally gained its own representation effective 2022, San Pedro remained as the only local government unit in the first district.
 Hence, the 1st District may be also referred as the Lone District of San Pedro.